menu icon

 Jump to Recipe Print Recipe

 Fudgy brownies are one of my absolute favorite desserts.
 There's just something so special about the rich, gooey, chocolatey goodness that comes together so quickly and easily!
 If you're looking to do something a little bit different with your brownies, you're definitely going to want to try these Stout Beer Brownies.
-Perfect for everything from a tailgate or Super Bowl party to a casual afternoon snack, these stout brownies come together in one bowl in a matter of minutes.
+Perfect for everything from a tailgate or Super Bowl party to St. Patrick's Day to a casual afternoon snack, these stout brownies come together in one bowl in a matter of minutes.

 Why this recipe works